 - Aim to have the flu vaccination before you commence treatment.

-- If on treatment, ask your treating doctor about the best time to have the vaccination.
+- If on treatment, ask your medical team about the best time to have the vaccination.

-- If you have had a transplant, you should receive the flu vaccination six months post transplant and annually thereafter.
+- If you have had a transplant, you should receive the flu vaccination 6months post transplant and annually thereafter.

-- Some children have the nasal spray flu vaccine, so you should avoid children who have had it for 2 weeks following their vaccination if your immune system is weakened.
+- Some children have the nasal spray flu vaccine.
+This is a live vaccine so you should avoid children who have had it for 2 weeks following their vaccination if your immune system is weakened.

 With thanks to Dr Cathy Burton, Consultant Haematologist at Leeds Teaching Hospitals for answering this question.